gilesknap/IaC-at-home/nas/03-maas/README.md

-TODO - mostly just PXE boot and then click Deploy in the MAAS GUI (following https://maas.io/docs/snap/3.0/ui/maas-installation?utm_source=thenewstack&utm_medium=website&utm_campaign=platform) got this working with RASPI using above
+TODO - mostly just PXE boot and then click Deploy in the MAAS GUI (following https://maas.io/docs/snap/3.0/ui/maas-installation?utm_source=thenewstack&utm_medium=website&utm_campaign=platform) got this working with RASPI and Intel NUC

 # log in to the CLI